boraxpr/boraxpr.github.io/pages/posts/Logic.md

 ---
 type: post
-title: Simplify Your Code with Guard Clauses and Logical Expressions
+title: Simplify Your Code with Guard Clauses and Logical Expressions.
 date: 2023-09-20
 ---